deawx/hoverSlide/README.md

 <img src="https://github.com/jsfanatik/hoverSlideJS/blob/master/plugin-img/div-block.PNG" />

 Initialize hoverSlide in your script file for each button in your html.
 By default, the initial button has a top property of 60px.
-The top property for each subsequent button should be doubled, like so:
+The top property for each subsequent button should be doubled:

 <img src="https://github.com/jsfanatik/hoverSlideJS/blob/master/plugin-img/initialize.PNG" />